-At over 300 square kilometres, Texada Island is the largest of the Gulf Islands on the Sunshine Coast of B.C.
-The island affectionately known as “The Rock,” has a wonderful colourful history that includes stories of Wild West gold fever days along with natural outdoor attractions not found anywhere else.
+At over 300 square kilometres, Texada Island, on the Sunshine Coast of BC, is the largest of the Gulf Islands.
+The island, affectionately known as “The Rock,” has a wonderful, colourful history that includes stories of Wild West gold fever days along with natural outdoor attractions not found anywhere else.

 Friendly residents, warm Sunshine Coast climate and an amazing natural beauty all add to the variety of adventures and explorations visitors can enjoy here.